friedcpu/fried-homebox-label-service/README.md

 > [!WARNING]
 > This project was coded with AI assistance.
 Mainly because I haven't coded much in 20 years and it saved a lot of time.

-An external label service for [Homebox](https://homebox.software) inventory management.
-Generates landscape PNG labels for Brother QL label printers, with a large QR code on the left and the location name and domain centered on the right.
+An external label service for [Homebox](https://homebox.software) inventory management, with optional instructions on how to make homebox use brother-ql-web print server.

+Everything shoudl be able to be modified to fit whatever labels you have.

 ![Label example](example.png)